 ITEM 3.
 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

-Since December 31, 2017, there have been no other significant changes in the Company's market risks as reported in the Company's 2017 Annual Report on Form 10-K.
+As of June 30, 2018, there have been no significant changes in the Company's market risks reported as of December 31, 2017 in the Company's 2017 Annual Report on Form 10-K.

 ITEM 4.
 CONTROLS AND PROCEDURES